quicwg/datagram/draft-pauly-quic-datagram.md

 of a QUIC Transport Parameter (name=max_datagram_frame_size, value=0x0020).
-The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, flow identifier, length and payload) the endpoint is willing to receive, in bytes.
+The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, length, and payload) the endpoint is willing to receive, in bytes.
 An endpoint that includes this parameter supports the DATAGRAM frame types and is willing to receive such frames on this connection.
 Endpoints MUST NOT send DATAGRAM